silviayala121/lab_vision/lab2_matlab/readme.md

 To blur or smooth an image we can use the mean filter described above.
 We can also use the gaussian filter which can be otained from [fspecial](http://www.mathworks.com/help/images/ref/fspecial.html).

-1. Smooth an image using average and gaussian filters
+1. Smooth an image using average and gaussian filter

 2. Try different sizes for the filters
 3. What differences do you notice?